 W. ROB HEROY

-Rob also represents individuals on a wide range of immigration matters with a focus on detention and removal.
-He also has also successfully challenged immigration in federal court on a number of occasions including seeking mandamus and other relief.
-He has also obtained post-conviction relief for criminal convictions which has allowed his clients to remain in the country.
-He has presented at continuing legal educations seminars before other attorneys on the subject of immigration law.
-He has been accepted as an expert witness in the area of immigration law in Mecklenburg County Superior Court.
+Rob also litigates immigration matters in federal district court and federal courts of appeal.
+In some cases, he has obtained court orders compelling immigration to grant relief to individuals or release them from detention, and in others he has obtained relief by appealing arbitrary immigration decisions to the Fourth Circuit Court of Appeals.
+He has presented at continuing legal educations seminars before other attorneys on the subject of immigration law and has been accepted as an expert witness in the area of immigration law in North Carolina Superior Court.

 Business North Carolina Magazine selected Rob to the Legal Elite every year since 2010, an award in which Business North Carolina polls attorneys to vote for the top 3 percent of attorneys in their field.
 North Carolina Super Lawyers has recognized him on multiple occasions as a Rising Star in criminal defense.
 Martindale Hubbell has rated him as an AV Preeminent lawyer, their highest rating for legal ability.
 Martindale also lists him as having a 4.9 out of 5.0 client rating.
 He has a 10 out of 10 attorney rating on Avvo.com.
 He was selected to the Mecklenburg County Bar Leadership Institute in 2011.

 Rob is the president of the Mecklenburg Country Criminal Defense Bar.
 He is on the Board of Directors for the Mecklenburg County Bar Foundation and an executive committee member.
 He previously taught advanced criminal law at the Charlotte School of Law.
 He also puts on the annual criminal law CLE for the North Carolina Bar Association.
 He has received pro bono awards and recognition over the last several years.